adamjnes/CRUISE/README.md

 ```
 ## Note about StemLoopFinder

 CRUISE requires genomes with the stem loop and nonanucleotide sequence annotated.
-The nonanucleotide should be annotated with the type "nonanucleotide" and the stem loop should be annotated with the type "stem_loop".
+As such, the program was designed to work with files processed by a sister program called StemLoopFinder which locates and annotates these structures.
+CRUISE is still designed to run alone, but requires that the nonanucleotide be annotated with the type "nonanucleotide" and the stem loop be annotated with the type "stem_loop".
 The program has some flexibility in naming convention but not much.
 Examples of this annotation format are given in the example .gff input files.